ducu/twitter-most-followed/README.md

 Credits
 -------

 Thanks to Jeff Miller ([@JeffMiller](https://twitter.com/JeffMiller)) for @newsyc20.
 It's one of the best Hacker News Twitter bots.
-There's also @newsyc50, @newsyc100, and @newsyc150.
 Jeff actually did a similar analysis on the Hacker News community, but with a slightly different [approach](http://talkfast.org/2010/07/28/twitter-users-most-followed-by-readers-of-hacker-news/).

-Many thanks also to Josiah Carlson ([@dr_josiah](https://twitter.com/dr_josiah)) for his support on Redis related issues.
+Many thanks also to Josiah Carlson ([@dr_josiah](https://twitter.com/dr_josiah)) for his valuable support on Redis related issues.

 Results